codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/README.md

      mvn -DisDraftMode=no -DreleaseVersion=1.0.0 -D"gaId=UA-23412190-14" \
      -D"releaseDate=Software release date: January 1, 1970" \
      -D"pubDate=Publication date: December 31, 1969" \
+     -DbuildReleaseZip=true \
      clean site org.forgerock.commons:forgerock-doc-maven-plugin:release

 Both dates are reflected in the documents to publish.
 * The `releaseDate` indicates the date the software was released.
 * The `pubDate` indicates the date you published the documentation.

+If the plugin configuration is not inherited, then also set `-N` (`--non-recursive`) for the release goal.
+Run the `site` goal separately if it must be recursive (because you build Javadoc during the `site` goal for example).

 ## Zip of Release Documentation

 To build a .zip of the release documentation, you can further set `-DbuildReleaseZip=true` when running the `release` goal on the command line, or `<buildReleaseZip>true</buildReleaseZip>` in the execution configuration.
+Also set `-DprojectName=MyProject` if you perform the `release` goal separately.

 The file, `projectName-releaseVersion-docs.zip`, can be found after the build in the project build directory.
 When unzipped, it unpacks